Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 .. image:: https://pl-public-data.s3.amazonaws.com/docs/static/images/lite/lightning_lite.gif
     :alt: Animation showing how to convert a standard training loop to a Lightning loop

-The :class:`~pytorch_lightning.lite.LightningLite` enables pure PyTorch users to scale their existing code on any kind of device while retaining full control on their own loops and optimization logic.
+:class:`~pytorch_lightning.lite.LightningLite` enables pure PyTorch users to scale their existing code on any kind of device while retaining full control over their own loops and optimization logic.

 :class:`~pytorch_lightning.lite.LightningLite` is the right tool for you if you match one of the 2 following descriptions: